georgebrindeiro/map_manager_api/map_manager_api.rst

   Data with type as a tuple ``(type: DataType, value: DataBlob)`` ``DataSet``
-  **PTF: users may also want to store data on edges** A (multi)map of ``FrameId -> Data``.
+  **PTF: users may also want to store data on edges** **SM: why not, but I am not sure to see now what, do you have an exemple?**

+  A (multi)map of ``FrameId -> Data``.
 ``Box``
   A three-dimensional box in space defined by its two opposite corners, hence a pair of tuples ``((xmin: Float64, ymin: Float64, zmin: Float64), (xmax: Float64, ymax: Float64, zmax: Float64))``.